 Not included: Travel to and from St. George from your home, alcoholic beverages, snacks, guide gratuities and travel insurance

-This trip combines hiking with an immersion into the unique geology of this fascinating area - there is no better way to understand the different geologic processes that formed each Park than to explore them on foot.
+This trip combines hiking with an immersion into the unique geology of this fascinating area - there is no better way to understand the different geologic processes that formed the Grand Staircase region than to explore them on foot.
 Some of the hikes are quite challenging in terms of length and elevation gain, and it is an excellent trip for fit intermediate and experienced hikers who like hikes of intermediate or longer length.

 Trip Resources